isaaceindhoven/velocita-proxy/proxy/README.md

 * Open up port `443`
 * Update `VELOCITA_URL` to use `https://`
 * Set `VELOCITA_TLS_ENABLED` to `true`
-* Mount your X.509 PEM-encoded certificate (or chain) and key file inside the container at `/etc/nginx/server.crt` and `/etc/nginx/server.key`
+* Provide your X.509 PEM-encoded certificate (or chain) and key file inside the container at `/etc/nginx/server.crt` and `/etc/nginx/server.key`

 ```
 docker run -d --name velocita -p 80:8080 -p 443:8443 \